mail-in-a-box/mailinabox/README.md

 - ✅ Native support for SMTP relays (For example: SendGrid);

+- ✅ Bumped the bootstrap and jQuery dependencies' versions - and we've got a brand new admin panel now!

+- 👨‍💻 Per-domain `nginx` configuration support.
+This will allow you to:

-- 💤 Ability for "static" pages to use PHP (e.g. host a domain shortener);
+- - Use PHP (e.g. host a domain shortener);

-- 💤 Custom pages should not have their pages defaulting to the MiaB services (`/admin`, `/mail`, etc.);
+- - Custom pages will no longer have their pages defaulting to the MiaB services (`/admin`, `/mail`, etc.);

 - 💤 Possibility of disabling some services (\*cough\* NextCloud \*cough\*);

-- ✅ Bumped the bootstrap and jQuery dependencies' versions - and we've got a brand new admin panel now!

 - 💤 Anything else I might need to use;